goblimey/scaffolder/README.md

     GET /cats?operation=delete&id=42

-it doesn't follow the REST rules, firstly because it's using a GET request to change the data and secondly because it uses parameters but it's not carrying form data.
+it doesn't follow the REST rules, firstly because it's using a GET request to change the database and secondly because it uses parameters but it's not carrying form data.